 top of page

-Sascha Porteous / Owner
+Renovation Contractor Sascha Porteous

 One of the most satisfying aspects of this work is seeing a project come to life.
 It is amazing that you can take an idea and turn it into something real.
 Something that is going to be used every day for years to come.